Survivalist convicted of killing trooper in sniper ambush

 Police linked Frein to the ambush after a man walking his dog discovered his partly submerged SUV three days later in a swamp a few miles from the shooting scene.
-Inside, investigators found shell casings matching those found at the barracks and Frein’s driver’s license.
+Inside, investigators found shell casings matching those found at the barracks as well as Frein’s driver’s license.

-The discovery sparked a manhunt that involved 1,000 law enforcement officials and spanned more than 300 square miles.
-The dragnet shut down schools and roads and hurt businesses in the mountainous region, which leans heavily on tourism.
+The discovery sparked an expansive manhunt that involved 1,000 law enforcement officials and spanned more than 300 square miles.
+The dragnet shut down schools and roads and hurt businesses in the mountainous region that leans heavily on tourism.
 At times, police ordered residents to stay inside or prevented them from returning home as they pursued tips and supposed sightings.
 Trick or treating was canceled.

 Frein spent more than a month hiding out at the hangar, using a laptop and pilfered Wi-Fi to follow news of the search.
 He also worked on a letter to his parents, writing that “only passing through the crucible of another revolution can get us back the liberties we once had.”

 Frein added: “Tension is high at the moment and the time seems right for a spark to ignite a fire in the hearts of men.
 What I have done has not been done before and it felt like it was worth a try.”